tamunoWoks/python_notebook/enumerate.md

 ## enumerate()
 The enumerate() function in Python is a built-in function that adds a counter to an iterable (like a list, tuple, or string) and returns it as an enumerate object.
-This object can then be used in loops to access both the index and the value of each item in the iterable.
+&nbsp;&nbsp;&nbsp;&nbsp;This object can then be used in loops to access both the index and the value of each item in the iterable.

 The syntax for enumerate() is:
 ```python